KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/architecture.md

 ---
 ![Architecture part 3](../../img/arch3.png)
 *A LoRa Network Server pushed the transmission further to the KOLIBRI Cloud where it is transformed and stored in a SQL database.*
-*Every 5 minutes, Cloud programs gather new files from the FTP- rsp.
+*Every 5 minutes, Cloud programs gather new files from the FTP- resp.
 Mail-server and transform and store them in a SQL database.*

 ---
 ![Architecture part 4](../../img/arch4.png)